achencoms/AutoGraderTotaler/README.md

 # AutoGraderTotaler
-Gives Competency and Proficiency points total for AutoGrader.
+Gives your total Competency and Proficiency Points out of the total Possible.

 #Installation Steps:
 1) Click on "Clone or download" and proceed to click on "Download as Zip".